Why We Make Specialty Duramax Tools

 At Merchant Automotive, we understand that not everyone has the luxury of having their truck serviced at the dealer.
 While routine services like fuel filters and transfer case shaft seals can be done by a general or home mechanic, doing the job properly requires some Duramax specialty tools.
 Many times, they are dealer-only or available from tool suppliers at a hefty premium.

 We are more than a Duramax and Allison transmission parts retailer; we are mechanics too and operate a full-service repair shop for everything related to GM light trucks.
-In fact, that is all we do and after 17 years in the business, we like to think of ourselves as the Duramax experts.
+In fact, that is all we do and after over 20 years in the business, we like to think of ourselves as the Duramax experts.
 If you need parts or services for your truck, don’t hesitate to contact us.